Robotic paradigm

 In robotics, a robotic paradigm is a mental model of how a robot operates.
 A robotic paradigm can be described by the relationship between the three basic elements of robotics: Sensing, Planning, and Acting.
 It can also be described by how sensory data is processed and distributed through the system, and where decisions are made.

 Hierarchical/deliberative paradigm

+The hierarchical or deliberative paradigm describes a top-down control structure in which the robot's actions are driven by explicit planning.
+The robot follows a sense-plan-act sequence.
+At each step, it collects sensory information, updates an internal model of the world and determines the next action based on the model.